 Best glue for Metal Warhammer Models

 Warhammer metal models are made from pewter.
-It’s a soft, light metal which is easy to work with and produces high quality casts, perfect for minatures.
+It’s a soft, light metal that is easy to work with and produces high-quality casts, perfect for miniatures.

 It forms a very strong bond to metal, and it can be sanded, painted, ground, and etched the same way metal can, once it’s cured.

 The advantage of using JB-Weld for pewter models is a stronger bond than CA glue.
 The downside is it takes longer to cure.
 (Up to 24 hours to fully cure, although with only a small amount for a model it will be dry enough to work with only a few hours after application)